Get

 Yes!
 Using a glucometer at home is often the most effective way to monitor your cat’s blood glucose because keeping your cat in a familiar environment helps minimize stress hyperglycemia.
 It is also helpful for you to be able to check your cat’s glucose level if they are showing signs of hypoglycemia (low blood glucose).

-If you are interested in learning how to monitor your cat’s glucose at home, ask your veterinary team to schedule a demonstration.
+If you are interested in learning how to monitor your cat’s glucose at home, ask a veterinary team to schedule a demonstration.
 This video explains how to collect a small blood sample from a cat’s ear vein or foot pad.

 A relatively new but promising option for home monitoring is Abbott’s FreeStyle Libre system.
 A sensor implanted in the skin provides prick-free, continuous blood glucose monitoring for up to two weeks.
 The technology was developed for people but seems to be effective in cats (and dogs as well).
 More information is available here.